manujoz/mjo-litui/docs/mjo-textfield.md

                     max="120"
                     .value=${this.formData.age}
                     @input=${(e: CustomEvent) => this.#updateField("age", e)}
-                    helper-text="Must be between 18 and 120"
+                    helperText="Must be between 18 and 120"
                     nospiners
                 ></mjo-textfield>